MyTime

-Here’s what you need to know about how you will access MyTime at go-live.
-Visit the MyTime project page for key dates, go-live actions, and training materials.
+Here’s what you need to know about how to access MyTime.
+Visit the Timkeeeping and Scheduling page for training materials and additional resources.

 Logging into MyTime

-- Starting on Sunday, May 11, go to MyAccess at https://myaccess.ucsf.edu.
-A link to the MyTime web application will also be available from:
+1. Go to MyAccess at https://myaccess.ucsf.edu.
+A link to the MyTime web application is also be available from:

 If you need more help using MyAccess, see MyAccess Single Sign-On and Multi-Factor (Duo) Authentication Methods.